Current opening

 On a more serious note, I have seen too many young (and not so young) enthusiasts who were grossly disappointed to discover that research is 99% hard work, and that an increase in research quality comes at the price of much greater increases both in the effort and time spent.
 Of course, fun, intellectual enjoyment, and creativity play indispensable roles in research.
 In fact, the life of a career scientist who does not see poetry in science, who cannot grasp the beauty of the “big picture,” and who is blind to intellectual elegance and deaf to “Eureka!” screams is just pity married to misery.
 But all these wonderful and truly indispensable things comprise a surprisingly small portion of the everyday life of the laboratory.
 Without having them, you should not go into research.
 But without being able to set them aside in a small corner of your life, while filling the rest of it with hard work, you may not achieve much.

-If you are still interested, please feel free to contact me – I will be happy to answer any questions you might have.
+Please feel free to contact me – I will be happy to answer any questions you might have.
 You might also consider visiting FeverLab for a brief tour – or even better – working with us for a few months.
 Sometimes such short-term project arrangements can be made.